-The Company has not set-off financial instruments in 2018 and 2017 and does not have relevant offsetting arrangements.
+The Company has not offset financial instruments in 2020 and 2019 and does not have relevant offsetting arrangements.
 Currently, financial assets and financial liabilities are settled on a gross basis; however, each party to the financial instrument (particularly related parties) will have the option to settle all such amounts on a net basis.